adaptant-labs/reverse-geocoding-service/README.md

        help, h  Shows a list of commands or help for one command

   GLOBAL OPTIONS:
-     --port value   Port to bind to (default: 4041) --host value   Host address to bind to
+     --port value          Port to bind to (default: 4041) --host value          Host address to bind to --data value          Polygon definition file to use (default: "./data/polygons.properties") --use-consul          Use Consul for Service Registration
-     --data value   Polygon definition file to use (default: "./data/polygons.properties") --help, -h     show help
+     --consul-agent value  Consul Agent to connect to (default: "localhost:8500") --help, -h            show help
      --version, -v         print the version

+  COPYRIGHT:
+     Adaptant Solutions AG
 ```

 From the client side, this can be tested by sending a JSON-encoded lat/lng pair: